KHAAdotPK/cpaint/README.md

 The envisioned virtual space, which I mentioned earlier, is intended to function as a metaverse—an immersive digital realm where users can interact and explore.

+## Dependency

+cpaint relies on the zlib library for PNG compression.
+You can download the zlib library from [zlib.net](http://zlib.net/).

 An example asset created using cpaint is available for demonstration:

 ![A sample PNG file created with cpaint.](./gigo.png)